 2. It’s all about the lighting (or lack thereof).
-Using electric candles in a dimly lit room is the perfect child-safe way to get a haunted glow.
+Using electric candles in a dimly lit room is the perfect and most safe way to get a haunted glow.
 The more, the better!
 Group them in clusters on the mantel.
 If you dare, replace regular light bulbs in your table lamps with very low wattage orange bulbs for an even spookier vibe.
 These can be found at any light bulb store.

 4. Freaked out about awkward silences?
 Play the “Who Am I?” game.
 Tape the name of famous monsters, movie psychos, or vampires on the back of each guest without them knowing who they are.
 They need to guess who they are by asking yes-or-no questions to other guests at the party as they mingle.
 This gets everyone talking to each other.
 Make this even more fun by putting the names of the scariest politicians or celebrities you can think of!